sarahcode2112/weather-displayer/README.md

-This is Weather Request, an app for viewing a weather forecast in any city or town.
+Weather Request is an app which displays a 2-day hourly temperature forecast in any city or town, in metric or imperial units.

 ## Features